 What if I have more than one employer?

-You might even multiple employers, in which case they will each have their own unique employer reference number.
+Each employer that you work for will have their own unique employer reference number.
 Double-check the letter to make sure you have the correct reference number!

 Using the correct HMRC reference number